Mosaic of Rehob

 The mosaic describes the body of Jewish law regulating the use of farm products grown in different regions.
 In Jewish tradition, certain laws are only applicable within the Land of Israel proper.
 By delineating the boundaries of the Land of Israel at the time, the mosaic seeks to establish the legal status of the country in its various parts from the time of the Jewish people's return from the Babylonian captivity.
 It describes whether or not local farm products acquired by Jews from various sources are exempt from the laws of Seventh Year produce, and gives guidelines for dealing with demai produce (produce whose tithing status is uncertain).

 History

-The mosaic was located in an ancient synagogue in the remains of Late Roman and Byzantine-period Jewish village located about one kilometre (half mile) northwest of Tel Rehov in what is now northeast Israel.
+The mosaic was located in an ancient synagogue in a Late Roman and Byzantine-period Jewish village about one kilometre (0.6 mile) northwest of Tel Rehov in what is now northeast Israel.
 The area preserved the old name in the form of Rehov (Hebrew) or Roob/Roōb (Latin).